 Nespresso pods usually last between 6 to 9 months in terms of freshness.
-However, it is always recommended to use the pod past its expiry date, as long as it is still intact and hasn’t been exposed to unfavorable conditions like the amount of heat and moisture content.
+However, it is always recommended to use the pod within its expiry date.
+As long as the grounds inside the pods are intact and haven’t been exposed to unfavorable conditions like heat or moisture you can safely use them.

 If stored properly, Nespresso pods don’t actually go bad-they just stale with time.
-According to Nespresso’s official website, Nespresso pods easily last a year from their Manufacturer’s date.
+According to Nespresso’s official website, Nespresso pods easily last a year from their Manufacturing date.

-The condition is you have bought Nespresso pods from a reputable seller like Nespresso amazon store, Nespresso’s official website, and another verified dealer that provides you, with quality stuff.
+For the best quality, you must buy Nespresso pods from a reputable seller like the Nespresso amazon store, Nespresso’s official website, and another verified dealer that provides you, with quality stuff.

-You can easily check whether your Nespresso pods have started to go stale by simply pressing gently down the silver membrane on the pod.
-If you find some resistance, coffee will still taste better, and if not, unfortunately, your coffee may have lost some flavor.
+You can easily check whether your Nespresso pods have started to stale by simply pressing the top membrane of the pod.
+If you find some resistance, coffee will still taste better, and if not, your coffee is not fresh.

 Do Nespresso pods really expire?

-If you look at any box of Nespresso pod, you will see two dates stamped on each sleeve-one is the production date, and another one is labeled best by, which is usually 12 months after the date of production.
+If you look at any box of Nespresso pods, you will see two dates stamped one is the production date, and another one is labeled best by (expiration date), which is usually 12 months after the date of production.

 Testing whether the pod has been compromised

-Gently rub the foil seal on a pod and spot whether it bounces back or not.
-This indicates the pressure inside the pod, and the seal hasn’t been damaged or punctured.
+Gently rub the foil seal on a pod and check whether it bounces back or not.
+If it bounces back there is pressure inside the pod, and the seal hasn’t been damaged or punctured.
 This means your pod is completely fresh.
 If it doesn’t bounce back then there might be a small unnoticeable hole, and definitely, your coffee will not be fresh because of the oxidation.

 Check the status of the capsule by pressing the aluminum cover; if there’s resistance, the coffee is still in the best condition.
 Otherwise, the loss of flavors has started.

-The ending statement is that you can drink Nespresso pods after they expire, but it is highly recommended to use them within their expiration date.
+The ending statement is that you can drink Nespresso pods after they expire, but it is highly recommended to use them within 4 months.

 Is it good to Freeze Nespresso pods?